lorendoyle/CLIM680-project/project.md

 ## Indices:
 ### Hurricane Activity Index
 ![haindex](https://user-images.githubusercontent.com/114028135/204729604-3605aa33-07fd-48a1-ba20-5364f88e8c75.png)

+The Hurricane Acitivity Index (HA) is the total number of named tropical cyclones per month.

 ### Accumulated Cyclone Energy Index
 ![aceindex](https://user-images.githubusercontent.com/114028135/204729725-6632743c-ef81-4870-ada5-bf0d35b8018e.png)

+The Accumulated Cyclone Energy Index (ACE) of a season is the sum of the squares of every tropical cyclone with wind speeds of 35 kts (65 km/h) or higher every 6 hours.
+1 ACE = 10^4 kts^2.
+If an ACE index for a season is above 159.6 It is extremely active, if it 73-126.1 it is near-normal, and below 73 is below normal.
+ACE indices can be calculated for individual cyclones, as well as a monthly total, which is what I am working with.

 ### Tropical North Atlantic Index
 ![tnaindex](https://user-images.githubusercontent.com/114028135/204729760-f11dcccf-7e06-4f88-a491-77006e4f0c1f.png)

+The Tropical North Atlantic SST Anomaly Index (TNA) is calculated in the TNA region of 55W-15W, 5N-25N.

 # Climatology and Anomalies